vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 - `/host_path/to/snapshotsCopyFrom` is the path on your host machine where you want to store the snapshots that are retrieved from IPFS and can be used to rebuild a data node database from another data node.
 By default, this folder will be in the `state/data-node/networkhistory/snapshotsCopyFrom` folder under the `--home` folder you set for data node.
 [See Data Node Configuration](#data-node-configuration)

 :::note Snapshot paths
-If you intend to use the Docker version of TimescaleDB and you do not mount the `snapshotsCopyTo` and `snapshotsCopyFrom` paths to the TimescaleDB container, Data Node will panic when trying to start from network history because TimescaleDB is not able to access the network history files Data Node retrieves and tries to import.
-The mounted path in the container must match the path of the `snapshotsCopyTo` and `snapshotsCopyFrom` paths on the Docker host.
+If you intend to use the Docker version of TimescaleDB, the mounted path in the container must match the path of the `snapshotsCopyTo` and `snapshotsCopyFrom` paths on the Docker host.
+If you do not mount the `snapshotsCopyTo` and `snapshotsCopyFrom` paths to the TimescaleDB container, data node will panic when trying to start from network history because TimescaleDB is not able to access the network history files that data node retrieves and tries to import.
 :::
 ### PostgreSQL configuration tuning

 The default PostgreSQL configuration is not optimised for memory usage, and can be modified.